yoyooyooo/chatwise-mcp/README.md

 **Parameters**:

 - `chatIds`: string[] — List of chat IDs.
 If one ID is provided, the tool returns the full timeline for that single chat; if multiple, it merges them.
-- `includeTools?`: boolean — When viewing a single chat, whether to include tool calls/results parsed from message metadata.
+- `includeTools?`: boolean — Whether to include tool calls/results parsed from message metadata in outputs (applies to both single and merged views).
 Default `true`.

 > Chat IDs can be obtained by right-clicking to copy